Application for Certification

 Only Full registrants of CHCPBC may apply to commence and complete the program for a CP certificate.
 Certification is not available to Conditional, Temporary, or Non-practising registrants.

 Each Certification Program details the specific prerequisites and the levels of supervision required during training.
-The Supervision Standard of Practice describes what each level of supervision entails.
+The Supervision Standard of Practice (PDF) describes what each level of supervision entails.
 All CP certificate supervisors must meet the qualifications for supervision outlined in the Supervision Standard of Practice and in some instances must be pre-approved by the College.
 See Certification program supervisors below for more information.

 Different Certification Programs have different prerequisites and objectives, which registrants must understand and adhere to.
 All prerequisites must be met before the certification program commences.
 Full registration status must also be granted before an applicant may commence the certification program.